 A) The modified, LNG Cargo unloadings modified in relation to the Annual LNG Program for the Month M. These LNG Cargo unloadings are further classified according to the following order of priority, based on the deviation of their data in relation to the LNG Annual Program:

-(i) Negative deviation (reduction) in the Amount of LNG Cargo in relation to that mentioned in the Annual LNG Program.
-In case of reduction of the Quantity of two or more LNG cargos, the Operator classifies the LNG cargos in descending order of deviation from the LNG cargo Quantity.
+(i) Negative deviation (reduction) in the Amount of LNG Cargo (expressed in m3 LNG) in relation to that mentioned in the Annual LNG Program.
+In case of reduction of the Quantity of two or more LNG cargos, the Operator classifies the LNG cargos in descending order of deviation from the LNG cargo Quantity (expressed in m3 LNG).
 Priority is given in each case to the LNG cargos with the largest deviation in absolute value, followed by the next LNG cargos according to this classification.

-(ii) Positive deviation (increase) in the Amount of LNG Cargo in relation to that mentioned in the Annual LNG Program.
-In the event of an increase in the Quantity of two or more LNG cargos, the Operator shall rank the LNG cargos in descending order of LNG Cargo Quantity.
+(ii) Positive deviation (increase) in the Amount of LNG Cargo (expressed in m3 LNG) in relation to that mentioned in the Annual LNG Program.
+In the event of an increase in the Quantity of two or more LNG cargos, the Operator shall rank the LNG cargos in descending order of LNG Cargo Quantity (expressed in m3 LNG).
+Priority is given to the LNG cargos with the highest deviation, followed by the next LNG cargos according to this classification.

 (iii) Deviation from the nominated Unloading Day in relation to that mentioned in the Annual LNG Program.
 In the event of a change in the unloading Day of two or more LNG cargos, the Operator shall classify the LNG cargos in ascending order of the absolute value of the difference between the scheduled LNG Plan and the nominated unloading Day.
 Priority is given to LNG Cargo with the lowest value of the deviation according to this classification.